graphql/graphql-spec/spec/Section 3 -- Type System.md

 `Object` types, which define a set of fields, where each field is another type in the system, allowing the definition of arbitrary type hierarchies.

-GraphQL supports two abstract types: interfaces and unions.
+GraphQL supports three abstract types: interfaces, unions, and inputUnions.

 An `Interface` defines a list of fields; `Object` types that implement that interface are guaranteed to implement those fields.
 Whenever the type system